GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     - *checked* meaning it is explicitly imported by the application
-    - *partially checked* meaning it is implicitly imported by the application because an explicitly imported package depends on it, or the Python interpreter itself imports it
+    - *partially checked* meaning it is implicitly imported by the application because another imported package depends on it, or the Python interpreter itself imports it
     - *unchecked* meaning it is not needed by the application.

     You should always check a package if the application explicitly imports it,